wallaby16/ssp-backend/README.md

 We at [@SchweizerischeBundesbahnen](https://github.com/SchweizerischeBundesbahnen) have a lot of projects who need changes on their projects all the time.
 As those settings are (and that is fine) limited to the administrator roles, we had to do a lot of manual changes like:

-Tools for Developers:
-- Creating new bitbucket projects
-- Creating confluence projects

 OpenShift:
 - Creating new projects with certain attributes
 - Updating projects metadata like billing information